SABrereton/GCN_File_Collection--SDL_1.2.X_for_MS_Windows_32bit_x86/README.md

 ### Installing

-Copy the required .dll library files into the same directory/folder that contrains the .exe executable file of the program that you wish to run.
+Copy the required .dll library files into the same directory/folder that contains the .exe executable file of the program that you wish to run.